FREQUENTLY ASKED QUESTIONS

 Only if you are from a low income country and have an appointment with one of our international collaborators.

 Yes, you may apply to start a Fogarty Scholarship after you've finished your third year of medical school.
-However, we receive limited funding for Scholars; to be a competitive applicant as a student you should have previous experience in a research setting, demonstrate fluency in the language of the country you are applying to, and have a clear research interest.
+To be a competitive applicant as a student you should have previous experience in a research setting, demonstrate fluency in the language of the country you are applying to, and have a clear research interest.

 Yes, trainees who are currently enrolled in or who have completed a different training program are eligible to apply.